Will Wade

-Frank Williams Wade (born November 26, 1982) is an American college basketball coach who serves as the head men's basketball coach at North Carolina State University.
-He previously coached at Chattanooga, VCU, LSU, and McNeese State.
+William Wade (born November 26, 1982) is an American college basketball coach who is currently in his second stint as the head men's basketball coach at LSU, a position he held from 2017 to 2022.
+He previously served as head coach at Chattanooga, VCU, McNeese, and NC State.

-Assistant coach
+Assistant coach (2007–2013)

-Will Wade began his career as the student manager of the Clemson men's basketball team from 2002 to 2005.
+Will Wade began his career as the student manager of the Clemson Tigers men's basketball team from 2002 to 2005.
 He worked under head coaches Larry Shyatt and Oliver Purnell, who gave him further opportunities as a graduate assistant (2005–06) and Director of Basketball Operations (2006–07).

-Tommy Amaker then brought him in as his first hire as Harvard men's basketball coach where he was responsible for helping to recruit a top 25 class for the program.
-He stayed at Harvard for the 2007–08 and 2008–09 seasons before leaving for Virginia Commonwealth University.
+Tommy Amaker then brought him in as his first hire as Harvard Crimson men's basketball coach where he was responsible for helping to recruit a top-25 class for the program.
+He stayed at Harvard for the 2007–08 and 2008–09 seasons.

-Will Wade was brought in as an assistant to then-head coach Shaka Smart at VCU (Wade was Smart's first hire like he had been Amaker's).
+He then left for Virginia Commonwealth University (VCU).
+Wade was brought in as an assistant to then-head coach Shaka Smart at VCU (Wade was Smart's first hire as he had been Amaker's).
 He helped VCU to four consecutive postseason appearances, including a trip to the 2011 Final Four.
 VCU finished the 2012–13 season with a 27–9 overall mark and a No. 23 final national ranking.
-The VCU Rams were one of only five teams nationally to win 27 or more games in each season from 2009 to 2013 (the others being Duke, Kansas, Syracuse and Ohio State).
+The VCU Rams were one of only five teams nationally to win 27 or more games in each season from 2009 to 2013 (the others being Duke, Kansas, Syracuse, and Ohio State).
 In Wade's four years as an assistant coach, VCU was 111–37 (.750) with three straight trips to the NCAA Tournament.

-Head coaching career
+Head coaching career (2013–present)

-Chattanooga
+Chattanooga 2013–2015

 In 2013, Wade left his assistant coaching position at VCU to lead the Chattanooga Mocs basketball program.
-In his two seasons as head coach, he posted both winning overall and conference records, and led the Mocs to their first 20+ win season in 10 years.
+In his two seasons as head coach, he posted both winning overall and conference records, and led the Mocs to their first 20+-win season in 10 years.
 He was named the Southern Conference's 2014 Coach of the Year.

-VCU
+VCU 2015–2017

 After two seasons at Chattanooga, Wade returned to VCU to take the head coaching position vacated by Shaka Smart.
-In his first season returning to VCU, Wade guided the team to its first Atlantic 10 Conference regular-season championship and to a 25–11 overall record.
+In his first season upon returning to VCU, Wade guided the team to its first Atlantic 10 Conference regular-season championship, and to a 25–11 overall record.
 VCU made the championship game of the A10 conference tournament for the fourth straight season, falling to St. Joseph's.
 The Rams also made their sixth straight NCAA tournament, one of only eight teams in the country to do so.
 VCU made it to the round of 32, where it fell to Oklahoma 85–81.
 Wade finished second in voting for A10 coach of the year.

-LSU
+LSU (first stint) 2017–2022

 On March 21, 2017, Wade accepted an offer to become the head coach at Louisiana State University.
 On December 28, 2017, Wade earned his 100th career victory with a win over Memphis.